OBOAcademy/obook/10-OntologyMappings/new-term-request-mondo.md

 # Practice

 1. Using these guidelines above, make a new term request on the Mondo tracker for 'restrictive pulmonary disease'.

+# Submitting other issues to Mondo

+- Users may want to request other types of changes to Mondo (or any other ontology) beyond just adding a new term.
+- The Mondo curation team created many [issue templates]() for users, for specific types of requests.
+- If none of the issue templates fit your issue, you can scroll to the bottom and click []()